spe-uob/2021-AIWorkflow/README.md

 #### 1.3.2.1.
 With Kubernetes (Recommended)

-Simply run `./make_kubernetes.sh` in a bash shell and go to http://localhost:8080, the application should run.
+Simply run `./make_kubernetes.sh <context>` in a bash shell and go to http://localhost:8080, the application should run.

+You can see what `context`s are available by using `kubectl config get-contexts` and choose one `kubectl config set-context <context>` (We recommend using docker-desktop for development).

 #### 1.3.2.2.
 With Docker Compose